Getting Your First Flask App Up With Docker Compose

 Bonus Step: Running on Shipyard

-Now that we have an app with a valid docker-compose.yaml, we can deploy it with Shipyard!
+Now that we have an app with a valid Compose file, we can deploy it with Shipyard and get it running in an ephemeral environment!

 mini-compose app working

-And there we have it: a fully ephemeral Flask web app!
-You can add more features and dependencies, then reflect these changes in the Dockerfile.
+And there we have it: a Flask web app that we can share, preview, and test!
+From here, you can add more features and dependencies, then reflect any necessary application changes in the Dockerfile.

 Check out the GitHub repo here.